mlibrary/about-amherst/src/content/about.md

 ACP stands in solidarity with Black people and the movements centering Black lives and racial, economic, and educational justice.
 We recognize the need to educate ourselves and to continually emphasize the importance of working towards a scholarly community that listens, learns, and works to rectify past and present grievances.
 We also recognize the ways in which scholarly publishing has been complicit in perpetuating white supremacy and propping up systems of exclusion, from its reliance on opaque peer review practices and prohibitive pricing models to the industry’s predominantly white labor force.
 (See the 2019 Lee & Low Books survey of publishers that found the “publishing industry to be… 76% white, showing little change over 5 years in staff diversity across gender identity, race/ethnicity, dis/ability, and sexual orientation,” from the[ AUP Statement on Equity and Anti-Racism](https://aupresses.org/about-aupresses/equity-and-antiracism/).)

-As a small open-access press based at Amherst College, we seek to offer a different model for how the work of scholarly publishing can be done and a voice not typically heard—from the distinctive perspective of a liberal-arts institution—among the institutions that produce published scholarship.
+As a small open-access press based at Amherst College, we seek to offer a different model for how the work of scholarly publishing can be done and a voice not typically heard—from the distinctive perspective of a liberal arts institution—among the institutions that produce published scholarship.
 We do not assume that our work ends there.
 Specific steps we have taken and plan to take in order to advance diversity, equity, and inclusion at ACP include:

 * Ensuring our Faculty Board is inclusive and representative of students and former students of Amherst College as well as the audiences we hope to reach with our publishing program.
 * Contributing to industry-wide efforts in transparency around peer review and conducting regular audits on own peer review practices.
 * Contributing to industry-wide efforts to seek out and amplify scholarship from underrepresented groups.
 * Maintaining the mission of open access, including the removal of price and permissions barriers to readers, authors, and institutions.
 * Developing and sustaining an internship program for Amherst College undergraduates in the hopes of creating pipeline opportunities for those who have been historically underrepresented in the publishing industry.